GiedriusT/tamulaitis-page/public/content/sewers/README.md

-# Garo - Sewers - album released as a game console cartridge
+# Garo - Sewers - album on game console cartridge

 Sewers is my second EP, released in 2011.
 It revolves around the theme of Teenage Mutant Ninja Turtles, the cartoon I was absolutely fascinated by while growing up.
 It was released in a digital format accompanied by a limited edition of game cartridges that contained special link for downloading the EP with additional content.